gauravndabhade/zenora/README.md

 # Zenora.py

-A Discord REST API wrapper that allows you to access the data without running a bot.
+A modern Discord REST API wrapper that allows you to access the data without running a bot.

 ## Installation